pymc-devs/pymc/GOVERNANCE.md

   each candidate having 60% or more of yes votes and less or equal than 20% of no votes is chosen.
-  If the number of chosen candidates matches the number or range set for the council/subcommittee being chosen and all extra constrained are met, all candidates are confirmed and the election process stops here.
+  If the number of chosen candidates matches the number or range set for the council/subcommittee being chosen and all extra constrains are met, all candidates are confirmed and the election process stops here.
 * In the event that not enough/too many candidates were confirmed or the membership constraints were not met,